Finbarr Gantley: Career

-Born near Shanaglish on the Clare-Galway border, Gantley had an uncle, Paddy Gantley, who had played with the Galway senior hurling team in the 1940s and is regarded as one of their greatest ever players.
+Born near Shanaglish on the County Clare-Galway border, Gantley had an uncle, Paddy Gantley, who had played with the Galway senior hurling team in the 1940s and is regarded as one of their greatest ever players.
 After emigrating to the UK at the age of 16, Gantley won County Championship titles with the Brothers Pearse and St. Gabriel's clubs.
 He also lined out with Warwickshire and London, losing five All-Ireland finals across the junior, intermediate and senior B grades.
 After returning to Ireland Gantley joined the Beagh club and was drafted onto the Galway senior team.
 He lined out in three successive All-Ireland finals, coming on as a substitute for Galway's 1980 All-Ireland final defeat of Limerick.

 Personal life and death

-Gantley's sons Finbarr Jnr and Rory also hurled for the Galway senior team in the 1990s and 2000s.
+Gantley's sons Finbarr Jnr, Rory, and Joe also hurled for the Galway senior team in the 1990s, 2000s, and 2010s.
 He died in Tubber, County Galway on 16 July 2021.